-Regulated T&D Electric Revenue increased by \$19 million primarily due to:
+Regulated T&D Electric Revenue increased by \$22 million primarily due to:

-- An increase of \$8 million due to EmPower Maryland rate increases effective February 2014 and 2015 (which is substantially offset by a corresponding increase in Depreciation and Amortization). - An increase of \$6 million primarily due to a rate increase effective May 2014 associated with the Renewable Portfolio Surcharge in Delaware (which is substantially offset in Fuel and Purchased Energy and Depreciation and Amortization). - An increase of \$4 million in transmission revenue resulting from higher rates effective June 1, 2014 and June 1, 2015 related to increases in transmission plant investment and operating expenses, partially offset by the establishment of a reserve related to the FERC ROE complaints. - An increase of \$3 million due to higher sales as a result of colder weather during the first quarter and warmer weather during the second quarter of 2015, as compared to 2014. - An increase of \$1 million due to higher non-weather related average residential customer usage.
+- An increase of \$12 million due to EmPower Maryland rate increases effective February 2014 and 2015 (which is substantially offset by a corresponding increase in Depreciation and Amortization). - An increase of \$7 million due to higher sales as a result of colder weather during the first quarter and warmer weather during the second and third quarters of 2015, as compared to 2014. - An increase of \$7 million primarily due to rate increases effective June 2014 and June 2015 associated with the Renewable Portfolio Surcharge in Delaware (which is substantially offset in Fuel and Purchased Energy and Depreciation and Amortization). - An increase of \$3 million in transmission revenue resulting from higher rates effective June 1, 2014 and June 1, 2015 related to increases in transmission plant investment and operating expenses, partially offset by the establishment of a reserve related to the FERC ROE challenges.

-The aggregate amount of these increases was partially offset by a decrease of \$4 million in revenue related to the resale by DPL of renewable energy to PJM (which is substantially offset in Purchased Energy and Depreciation and Amortization).
+The aggregate amount of these increases was partially offset by a decrease of \$5 million in revenue related to the resale by DPL of renewable energy to PJM (which is substantially offset in Purchased Energy and Depreciation and Amortization).